mc0110/inetbox2mqtt/README.md

 ## Running on different devices
 Micropython can be installed very easily on different ports (e.g. the RP2 pico W).
 Please use a current release (younger than 19.1 Oct.22) of Python here - analogous to the note for the ESP32.
 The installation is explained very well on the [Foundation pages](https://www.raspberrypi.com/documentation/microcontrollers/raspberry-pi-pico.html).

 Fortunately, the entire **inetbox2mqtt** software also runs on this port.
 Please note, as mentioned above, that the UART uses different pins.
 There are now various boards with LIN-BUS controllers already integrated, but they require different pin assignments for UART and LEDs.
 In tools.py you will find the configuration for known and tested boards summarised in a static dict.
 It is only necessary to enter the name of the hw-config in arg.dat.
+For the RP2 pico W you need the entry:

+        hw=RP2

 ## Acknowledgement
 The software is based on the Github project [INETBOX](https://github.com/danielfett/inetbox.py) by Daniel Fett.